 For accounting purpose, the City will assess whether there is a liability for each contaminated site, each year end.
 The expense each year will be the costs of remediation during the year, plus or minus the change in the liability from the previous year end.
-At this point in time, it is difficult to estimate what this liability will be until the analysis is complete, in early 2016.
-As a result there is no dollar amount included in Table 1.
+At December 31, 2016 this liability amounted to \$6.8 million.
+This is included in Table 1.